hamishnorton/material_text/lib/src/ReadMe.md

-# Text
+# Material Text

-This folder contains widgets that wrap styles required for this app.
+This folder contains a set of convenience widgets that wrap the Text widget with a material style.
-Currently those of Google's Material 3 Design system.